Definition of Conduct Disorder (CD) & Oppositional Defiant Disorder (ODD)

 Treatment of ODD

-ODD is not treated with medication but rather with talking therapy.
+ODD is not treated with medication but rather with often with talking therapies.

 Signs and Symptoms of CD